Enabling Economic Empowerment

 - Contributes to the overall Supplier Diversity success

-All 2nd Tier Reporting is collected via our CVM Portal.
-Each Prime Supplier must request access to the CVM Portal by submitting an email request to the Global Supplier Diversity Business Development team at firstname.lastname@example.org.
+All 2nd Tier Reporting is collected via our portal.
+Each Prime Supplier must request access to the Portal by submitting an email request to the Global Supplier Diversity Business Development team at firstname.lastname@example.org.
 The following information is required:

 - Company Name